Yang Xiu (Han dynasty)

-Yang Xiu (175 – 219), (Note: Rafe de Crespigny places a question mark after Yang Xiu's year of birth in his A biographical dictionary of Later Han to the Three Kingdoms (23–220 AD).) courtesy name Dezu, was an official and adviser serving under the warlord Cao Cao during the late Eastern Han dynasty of China.
+Yang Xiu (175 (Note: A Continuation of the Book of Han annotation in Yang Xiu's biography in Book of the Later Han indicated that he was 45 (by East Asian reckoning) when he died.) – 219 (Note: A Dianlüè annotation in Cao Zhi's biography in Sanguozhi indicated that Yang Xiu was killed in the autumn (7th to 9th month) of the 24th year of the Jian'an era.
+The period corresponds to 30 Jul to 25 Oct 219 in the Julian calendar.)), (Note: Rafe de Crespigny places a question mark after Yang Xiu's year of birth in his A biographical dictionary of Later Han to the Three Kingdoms (23–220 AD).) courtesy name Dezu, was an official and adviser serving under the warlord Cao Cao during the late Eastern Han dynasty of China.